Visual-Dawg/hyprland-wiki/pages/Configuring/Window-Rules.md

 windowrulev2 = float,class:(kitty),title:(kitty)
 ```

-{{< callout type=tip >}} In the case of dynamic window titles such as browser
+{{< callout type=info >}}

+In the case of dynamic window titles such as browser windows keep in mind how
-windows keep in mind how powerful regex is.
+powerful regex is.

 for example a window rule of:
 `windowrule=opacity 0.3 override 0.3 override,title:(.*)(- Youtube)$` will match